-Candidates must have excellent research, communication – both verbal and written – and interpersonal skills and be proficient in Microsoft Office suite.
+Candidates are expected to have good research, communication – both verbal and written – and interpersonal skills and be proficient in Microsoft Office suite.

 All interns may experience different areas of core Museum operations including:

-4. Marketing and Events Management– Marketing and Events Management interns support the delivery of HKMM’s marketing strategy and support the Museum’s corporate activities.
-Interns will have opportunities to gain experience in audience development, copy writing, relationship-building with clients and suppliers, working with media (newspaper, TV, radio, etc.) as well as managing web content, social media and digital marketing.
+3. Marketing Management– interns support the delivery of HKMM’s marketing strategies.
+Interns will have opportunities to gain experience in publicaiton, audience development, in-house events, working with media (newspaper, TV, radio, etc.) as well as printed and digital marketing.